-Long term care, nursing homes, residential care are all names for care in a facility dedicated to supporting older adults.
+Long term care, nursing homes, and residential care are names for care in a facility dedicated to supporting older adults.
 But how many people desire this option?
 Usually it is a place of last resort because staying put is no longer an option.
 But can we do better than this?

 A report from Canada looks at the issues of long term care, ageing in place with a brief mention universal design.
 The 14 page document takes a Canadian perspective of international solutions and options which are all specialist solutions.